 In this essential beginner’s guide to squash, players who are new to the game will learn a mixture of technical and tactical tips that will help them make giant leaps forward.

-Each squash tip is backed up by a full length video that offers up a deeper, in-depth explanation of the teaching point.
-All videos can be unlocked with a 14-day trial.
+Each squash tip is backed up by a full-length video or PDF that offers up a deeper, in-depth explanation of the teaching point.
+All videos can be unlocked with a SquashSkills subscription.

 1. Make sure your grip is correct!
 You want to have a neutral grip that allows you to hit both the forehand and backhand from the same grip.
 There should be a V shape that runs between your thumb and forefinger.
 Your forefinger should extend up the shaft of the racket giving you extra control of the racket head.